jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Battle Introduction

 In the 1970's the transistor, internet, computer monitors, microchips, and other digital technology, started to leave labs and research centres and make their way into new tools.
-Finally, after centuries of primitive tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
+Finally, after centuries of primitive calculators, brakepads, pocket watches, typewriters, printers, etc. society had tools cheap enough to mass produce, yet powerful enough to change our way of life.
 Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

 Some examples.
 In the 1970's AT&T defended the telephone communications by successfully lobbying government to ban Americans from using internet modems.
-In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders (VCRs) and only losing by one vote in the Supreme Court.
+In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders (VCRs), and only losing by one vote in the Supreme Court.
 In 2001, the music industry defended music compact discs (CDs) by successfully suing digital songs.
 Likewise, Tesla, Uber, AirBnB biggest competition has been in the courtroom.
-Throughout society the antagonists found ways to keep digital tools from the hands of the people.
+Throughout society the antagonists found ways to keep digital tools from the people.

 The antagonists even resisted help.
 As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to improve digital songs with iTunes.
 Music executives had already tried and failed horribly to make their own platform.
 Despite the supposed crisis of Napster, Jobs said he'd "never spent so much of my time trying to convince people [music executives] to do the right thing for themselves".

 The problem wasn't Napster.
 It was Darth Blockbuster.
-To be fair, he knew how to manage a huge corporation, collect money to get employees paid, and make a product people wanted.
-Yet he didn't know anything about new technology and so fought against falling behind with rules, not tools.
+To be fair, he knew how to manage a huge corporation, collect money to get employees paid, and make a product people-had-wanted.
+Yet he didn't know anything about new technology and so fought against losing his job with rules, not tools.

-Darth Blockbuster's antagonism was so strong he even fought Steve Jobs who was trying to-and really did-help him.
+Darth Blockbuster's antagonism was so strong he even fought Steve Jobs who-and did-help him.
 From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has always been the same.
 Let's look at the story in a little more detail.

 ## How New Tools Start the Fight